 ALL ABOUT MOW

 A clean and industrious island, we don't even let the garbage spend the night.
 Historically the boat building capital of the Bahamas and boat building and boat maintenance still play an important role.
 The harbourfront street is very interesting with marine businesses and workshops open to the street.
 The local people are religious, hard working, straight forward, and friendly.
 The whole atmosphere reminds one of life 50 years ago.
 After a day or two of exploring, you'll be wishing you lived here.
-Naturally the biggest attractions are the beaches and the clearest water you will ever see.
+Naturally the biggest attractions are the beaches (1/2 mile from cottage) and the clearest water you will ever see.
 These beaches run almost the whole length of the island and with their white sand are drop dead gorgeous.
 Once out of the village, the roads are sand as you wind your way past beautiful estates always with a view of the water.
 This is the Queen's Highway, barely wide enough for 2 golf carts to pass.
-Mid island you come to the 'Low Spot' where the island is about 15' wide.
+Mid island you come to the 'Low Spot' where the island is about 30' wide.
 There is a beautiful beach on the calm side (Sea of Abaco) and the locals have built a gazebo there so that you can get out of the sun or have a picnic.
 It is highly recommended that you rent a boat and explore the Sea of Abaco which is protected and very interesting.

 RESTAURANTS AND FOOD